 In cases like these…

-What you’re likely to find is that most (if not all) life insurance companies are going to REJECT one’s life insurance application, which is why they may want to pursue a Guaranteed Issue Life Insurance Policy which won’t require them to have to “medically” qualify for coverage.
+What you’re likely to find is that most (if not all) life insurance companies are going to REJECT one’s life insurance application, which is why they may want to pursue a Guaranteed Issue Life Insurance Policy that won’t require them to have to “medically” qualify for coverage.

-That regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with all sorts of pre-existing medical conditions like yours and are committed to helping all of our clients find the “best” life insurance policy that they can qualify for.
+The good news is that regardless of your situation, we here at IBUSA can help because we have tons of experience helping folks with pre-existing medical conditions like yours.
+We are committed to helping all our clients find the “best” life insurance policy they can qualify for.

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance”?

 If you have received a kidney transplant and are looking to get life insurance, there are a few things you can do to help ensure that you get the best policy for your needs:

-- Provide accurate and complete information: Be sure to provide accurate and complete information about your medical history, including the date of your kidney transplant, the reason for the transplant, and any medications you are taking.
-Providing incomplete or inaccurate information can delay the underwriting process or even result in a denied claim.
+2. Provide accurate and complete information: Be sure to provide accurate and complete information about your medical history, including the date of your kidney transplant, the reason for the transplant, and any medications you are taking.
+Providing incomplete or inaccurate information can delay the underwriting process or result in a denied claim.

-- Follow your doctor’s recommended treatment plan: Following your doctor’s recommended treatment plan can help manage your condition and reduce the risk of future complications.
+3. Follow your doctor’s recommended treatment plan: Following your doctor’s recommended treatment plan can help manage your condition and reduce the risk of future complications.
 This can also demonstrate to the insurance company that you are taking your health seriously and actively working to manage your condition.

-- Improve your overall health: Taking steps to improve your overall health, such as eating a balanced diet, exercising regularly, and quitting smoking, can help lower your risk and improve your chances of getting a better rate on your life insurance policy.
+4. Improve your overall health: Taking steps to improve your overall health, such as eating a balanced diet, exercising regularly, and quitting smoking, can help lower your risk and improve your chances of getting a better rate on your life insurance policy.

 Need life insurance – had kidney transplant in 2011.